 The only exception to that is if you’ll be buying a property where the mortgage payment is significantly below your current rent.
 In that situation, you should be able to weather any storms that blow your way.

-Again, this is just my take as an experienced renter and as an experienced home owner.
-We bought a home in an area where we could re-sell it easily if we needed to.
+Again, this is just my take as an experienced renter and homeowner.
+We bought a home in an area where we could resell it easily if we needed to.
 In the end, I think it was a smart move, though our monthly living expenses certainly went up after the move.